Horton v. Midwest Geriatric Management, LLC.

 - December 21, 2017: The District Court rules against Horton and dismisses his Title VII claims.

-- March 7, 2018: Lambda Legal joins in the representation of Horton, and files an appeal with the Eighth Circuit Court of Appeals; the case is awaiting scheduling of argument before a three judge panel.
+- March 7, 2018: Lambda Legal joins in the representation of Horton, and files an appeal with the 8th Circuit Court of Appeals.

 - January 29, 2019: The Attorney General of Michigan withdraws the amicus brief it previously submitted (which argued that Title VII’s sex discrimination ban does not cover discrimination based on sexual orientation) because it no longer represents the view of the State of Michigan.